Augusta County - Route 250 (Shenandoah Mountain Road) - Ramseys Draft Bridge Replacement

 This project will provide a new bridge structure that can support modern day traffic for vehicle weights and widths.

-The new bridge will construct on two stages.
+The new bridge will be constructed in two stages.
 A minimum of a single 12-foot lane width will be provided during the staging construction.
-The traffic will be controlled by temporary signals.
 Residents will have access to their property during construction.

 Traffic alerts can also be found on the VDOT website under Travel Center, Travel advisories and lane closures.
 Click on the area of the state you are interested in, and view current travel advisories and lane closures.
 Click here to go to the Staunton District Travel Center page: Staunton District